andreondra/jekyll-theme-simplex/README.md

   icon: assets/img/icons/design.svg
   hue: "var(--c-themeHueRed)"
 ```
+#### Pro tip:
+Use color icons with the same hue as the menu items.
+Icons will be black and on hover the color will be shown.

 ### ✒ Creating posts
 Posts are created in the `_posts` directory.
 Following front matter attributes are supported: